 Restraining orders can accompany criminal charges or they can be issued independently.
 There are two types of restraining orders in North Carolina in this context.
 One is between a spouse, family member, boyfriend/girlfriend and is issued upon a finding of domestic violence, and the other type of restraining order involves people who do not have a family or romantic relationship which is called a 50(c).

 The first type involves allegations of domestic violence and is called a 50(b), which is the statute number that sets out the terms and conditions.
-An entry of a 50(b) is not a criminal conviction but they can appear on your criminal history and a violation of a 50(b) is the highest class of misdemeanor in the State of North Carolina.
+An entry of a 50(b) is not a criminal conviction but it can appear on your criminal history and a violation of a 50(b) is the highest class of misdemeanor in the State of North Carolina.
 50(b)s can have numerous terms and conditions, and one of the main ones is that possession of a firearm is a crime.
 50(b)s, when used appropriately, may provide relief to a victim that is in desperate need of help.

 Illegitimate Restraining Orders Can Be Challenged

 However, some 50(b)s are used in a vindictive manner or as a way to gain the upper hand in a child custody action or domestic dispute.
 People need to be informed of the consequences of an entry of a 50(b) on both sides.
 A 50(b) is a lawsuit and is started by the issuance of a complaint that sets out the allegations of the claim.
-If you represent yourself, the judge will presume that you know the law and is not allowed to help you.
+If you represent yourself, the judge will presume that you know the law and are not allowed to help you.

 How Our North Carolina Family Law Restraining Order Attorneys Can Help

 Family law cases that involve allegations of abuse or domestic violence require immediate attention.
 If you were a victim of domestic violence, a restraining order may be necessary to protect your health, safety, and overall well-being.
-In addition, obtaining one will give you important family law rights as you move through the legal process.
+Besides, obtaining one will give you important family law rights as you move through the legal process.
 Our Monroe, NC family law attorneys are here to help you take the steps that you need to protect yourself and your family.

 Get Help From Our Our Monroe, NC Restraining Orders Lawyers Today